Guest Article by: Peg Anthony

-Gaining a better understanding of customers through journey mapping has become an entrusted strategy for organisations seeking to improve their relationships and service.
-As CEO of Scandinavian Airlines, Jan Carlzon transformed his company and the hundreds of firms that followed his lead by introducing the importance of identifying and addressing what he called Moments of Truth.
+To gain a better understanding of customer experiences, many organisations now rely on journey mapping to analyse and improve their relationships and service.
+As far back as the 1980s, as the CEO of Scandinavian Airlines, Jan Carlzon transformed his company and the hundreds of firms that followed his lead by introducing the importance of identifying and addressing what he called Moments of Truth.
 Carlzon and his followers insisted that success was created through each ‘memorable Customer Experience’ – experiences that would engender customer goodwill, brand loyalty and flawless corporate reputation.
-His seminal work (dating back to the 80s) provoked the creation of an entirely new school of thought that has inspired breakthrough innovations in customer relationship management for nearly 40 years.
+His seminal work provoked the creation of an entirely new school of thought that has inspired breakthrough innovations in customer relationship management for nearly 40 years.

-Interest in this methodology and others like it has endured the test of time.
-After all, how could anyone argue against the theory that how customers interact with an organization is the most worthwhile indicator with which to understand their overall level of satisfaction?
-And yet customer service is a continuous source of complaint and organisations routinely fail to attain the results they envision.
+Interest in mapping customers’ experiences has endured the test of time.
+Yet poor or disappointing customer service is a continuous source of complaints, and organisations routinely fail to attain the results they envision.
 What could have possibly gone so wrong?

 When utilised as a measure, Customers Expectations provide actionable insights; shedding light on the things that your customers deem most important to them and moving beyond the unintuitive data mining of yesteryear.
 Only then will you truly understand your customers’ journeys and the basis upon which they are judging the impact of those ‘moments of truth.’